andyatkinson/blog/_posts/2016-09-20-intro-postgresql-generate_series.md

 ```

-The result should look like this.
+The final result should look like this.
+Now the data is organized in a way that makes it easy to work with as a CSV file, or in a programming language.
+Nice!

 ``` bash